watameln/creator-docs/content/en-us/chat/legacy/client-side-chat-modules.md

 ## ChatSettings

-The **ChatSettings** is a dictionary of settings for the client-side of the Lua Chat System.
+The **ChatSettings** is a dictionary of settings for the client side of the Lua Chat System.
 They are stored in a `ModuleScript` named _ChatSettings_ , which can be found inside of the `Chat` game service, under the `Folder` named _ClientChatModules_ .
-The module may be required and its properties can be cahgned during run-time.
+The module may be required and its properties can be changed during run-time.

 To change a setting, require this module using a `LocalScript` in the following manner: